CiaranFlanagan/ThreeTrios/docs/README.md

   single avenue, except that which preservers the integrity of a ThreeTrios model.

 ### Assignment 2 Extra Credit
+For the extra credit, we implemented Defense Strategy as Strategy 3.
+This defensive approach evaluates potential moves based on minimizing a card's exposure to opponents, aiming to reduce vulnerability and maintain control over key positions on the board.
+- Strategy Explanation
+- Defense Strategy prioritizes placing cards where they have the fewest exposed sides, making it more challenging for the opponent to flip them in subsequent turns.
+This is calculated by counting the number of adjacent cells that remain unoccupied (exposed) after placing the card.
+Move Effectiveness:
+  - The effectiveness method assigns higher scores to moves with fewer exposed sides and lower scores to moves with greater exposure.
+Additionally, it considers the attack values on exposed sides, allowing moves that are not only defensively sound but also better equipped to fend off opponent moves.
+  - Location of Implementations
+    - Class: DefenseStrategy
+    - Package: cs3500.threetrios.model.player
+  - Methods: The key methods implementing this strategy are:
+    - effectiveness: Calculates the defensive value of a move by minimizing exposed sides and summing attack values on exposed sides.
+    - getExposedSides: Identifies which sides of a cell would be exposed if a card were placed there, guiding the calculation of the defensive score.
+    - Testing
+      - Location of Tests: Tests for Defense Strategy are located in the cs3500.threetrios.test. player package

 ___
 ## Changes for Part 2